Prostocks/StarApi-Amibroker/README.md

 # StarApi-Amibroker

+Note:

-Note: Works with Amibroker 64 bit only.
+Instructions ( for 64 bit Amibroker):

-Instructions:

 1. Copy the ProStocksStar_x64.dll to Amibroker/Plugins folder
+2. Copy cpprest141_2_10.dll to Amibroker folder

+Instructions ( for 32 bit Amibroker):

+1. Copy the ProStocksStar.dll to Amibroker/Plugins folder
 2. Copy cpprest141_2_10.dll to Amibroker folder

 First Time:
 1. Enter Login Credentials provided in the Credentials window.